ryanjolley12/social-network/README.md

 # Social Network

 ## Description
-AS A social media startup
+AS A social media startup <br>
-I WANT an API for my social network that uses a NoSQL database SO THAT my website can handle large amounts of unstructured data
+I WANT an API for my social network that uses a NoSQL database <br>
+SO THAT my website can handle large amounts of unstructured data

 GIVEN a social network API <br>